 Screening for renal involvement begins with urinalysis.
-RBC and WBC casts suggest active nephritis.
+RBC and/or WBC casts suggest active nephritis.
 Urinalysis should be done at regular intervals, even for patients in apparent remission, because kidney disease may be asymptomatic.
-Renal biopsy is usually not necessary for diagnosis of SLE or to confirm renal involvement but is helpful in evaluating the status of renal disease (ie, active inflammation vs postinflammatory scarring) and guide therapy.
+Renal biopsy is indicated when protein excretion is > 500 mg/day or if there is evidence of an active urinary sediment.
+Renal biopsy is helpful in evaluating the status of renal disease (ie, active inflammation vs postinflammatory scarring) and in guiding therapy.
 Patients with chronic renal insufficiency and mostly sclerotic glomeruli are not likely to benefit from aggressive immunosuppressive therapy.

 The course is usually chronic, relapsing, and unpredictable.
 Remissions may last for years.
 If the initial acute phase is controlled, even if very severe (eg, with cerebral thrombosis or severe nephritis), the long-term prognosis is usually good.
 The 10-yr survival in most developed countries is > 95%.
 Improved prognosis is in part due to earlier diagnosis and more effective therapies.
 More severe disease requires more toxic therapies, which increase risk of mortality.
 Examples of such complications include infection from immunosuppression or osteoporosis from long-term corticosteroid use.
 Increased risk of coronary artery disease can contribute to premature death.